-DKIM-Canonicalized-Header and DKIM-Canonicalized-Body MUST NOT include redacted data.
+If DKIM-Canonicalized-Header and DKIM-Canonicalized-Body encode redacted data, they MUST NOT be included.
+Otherwise, they SHOULD be included.
 The data presented there have to be exactly the canonicalized header and body as defined by [DKIM] and computed at the verifier.
 This is because these fields are intended to aid in identifying message alterations that invalidate DKIM signatures in transit.
 Including redacted data in them renders the data unusable.
 (See also Section 5 and Section 7.6 for further discussion.)